-A few weeks ago, I shared a video on my Facebook page showing an abandoned village on the remote island of Gometra.
+A few weeks ago, I shared a video showing an abandoned village on the remote island of Gometra.
 (The video is available to see here).
 I was quite suprised at the amount of comments that this video elicited.
 As a result of this, I started to think about how I could find out more information about Gometra.
 The island lies in Loch Staffa within the Loch Na Keal National Scenic Area and is located behind the Isle of Ulva.
 As a result, the island does not get many tourists, even though it is one of the most beautiful islands in Scotland.

 I have visited Ulva, but I have yet to visit Gometra.
 A quick internet search brough me to the Isle of Gometra website that is run by Roc Sandford.
 I contacted Roc and asked him to take part in my ’10 questions with …’ series and below are his fascinating answers.
 One of the interesting points to come out of the interview is that the island is now down to 1 or 2 households and are potentially looking for new people to come and live on the island.
 See question 8 for details on moving to Gometra.

 1) How did you come to live on Gometra?

 I came to Gometra because I was farming on Exmoor and I needed a bigger farm.
 I saw Gometra advertised for sale and it had been on the market for about 18 months, but as soon as I came here I was hooked.
 Strangely I discovered, only after I had already moved in, that the farm had been sold by my family around the time of my birth and that my family connections with the island went back many, many years.